starovoitovs/starovoitovs.github.io/_posts/2023-01-29-generative-modelling-of-sea-surface-temperature-with-normalizing-flows.markdown

 categories: machine-learning
 ---

-In this post we look at a generative model of the evolution of ocean temperature, based on real data provided by Mercator Ocean.
-The goal is to simulate potential future values of sea surface temperate (SST) with spatial dependency between stations, in particular to address extreme climate events within the context of stress testing and, more broadly, climate risk management.
-We look at the *flow-based* deep generative model built together with colleagues from HU Berlin, within the scope of the [GenHack2](https://www.polytechnique.edu/en/education/academic-and-research-departments/applied-mathematics-department-depmap/student-event/genhack-2-hackathon-generative-modelling) data challenge, co-organized Chair Stress test, Risk management and Financial steering (Ecole polytechnique, BNP Paribas) and Mercator Ocean.
-The model learns the distribution of SST data, including multidimensional dependencies, and allows generation of daily climate scenarios for the purposes of stress testing.
+In this post we look at the deep flow-based generative model of the evolution of ocean temperature, based on real data provided by Mercator Ocean.
+We aim to learn the distribution of SST data, including multidimensional dependencies, and simulate potential future values of sea surface temperate (SST) with spatial dependency between stations, in particular to address extreme climate events within the context of stress testing and, more broadly, climate risk management.

+This model was part of the submission in the [GenHack2](https://www.polytechnique.edu/en/education/academic-and-research-departments/applied-mathematics-department-depmap/student-event/genhack-2-hackathon-generative-modelling) data challenge we took part together with colleagues from HU Berlin, co-organized Chair Stress test, Risk management and Financial steering (Ecole polytechnique, BNP Paribas) and Mercator Ocean.

 ![SST map](/assets/posts/generative-modelling-sst/sstmap.png)
 *Map of sea surface temperatures (SST).<br>Image source: ESA SST CCI and C3S reprocessed [sea surface temperature analyses](https://data.marine.copernicus.eu/product/SST_GLO_SST_L4_REP_OBSERVATIONS_010_024/description).*